What is Versatile VC? How do you compare with other VCs?

 What are your minimum requirements to consider an investment?

-- Have a demoable product, even if you don’t yet have revenues.
+- Have a demoable wireframe or preferentially a product, even if you don’t yet have revenues.

 - Evidence of customer demand, at market prices.
 We need evidence that customers will pay full price.